5 wrong ways to comfort hurting people

 Example: “God is good!!!!!
 It’s gonna be OK!!!!!!
 Praise the LORD!!!!!
 Hallelujah!!!!
 Wowie!!!”

 Interpretation: I am not in touch with reality, or your situation, because I read romantic, fictional novels all day long, and frankly, your sadness is depressing and is making me uncomfortable.
-I am going to numb your pain by singing worship songs to myself.
+I am going to numb the pain of awkwardness by singing worship songs to myself.

 Example: “The Bible says in Romans 8:28…blah blah blah”